penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/bnfw/README.txt

 * Fixed: The SVG icon on WordPress.org wasn't exported correctly.

 = 1.6.14 - 25th May 2018 =
-* New: As part of my plans for implementing GDPR compliancy within BNFW, you can now exclude users and/or roles from your notifications in the new 'Except For' box.
+* New: As part of my plans for implementing GDPR within BNFW, you can now exclude users and/or roles from your notifications in the new 'Except For' box.
 * New: You can now include the post/page author in addition to the list of users and user roles in your notifications (not either/or).
 * New: You can now enable the output of shortcodes again when using the `[post_content]` shortcode in your notifications via a new checkbox in the Settings screen.
 * New: A list of available actions and filters in BNFW is now available in the [website documentation](https://betternotificationsforwp.com/documentation/actions-and-filters/).